Digressive/Remove-MS-Store-Apps/README.md

 ## Change Log

+### 2023-04-28: Version 23.04.28

+* Minor improvement to update checker.
+If the internet is not reachable it silently errors out.

 ### 2023-04-24: Version 23.04.24

 * Added script update checker - shows if an update is available in the log and console.